-Clinical Program.
+Phase 1 trials of DUR-928 administered through injection have supported the development of DUR-928 in AH.
 The initial Phase 1 trial in healthy subjects was a single-site, randomized, double-blinded, placebo-controlled, single-ascending-dose study that evaluated the safety, tolerability and PK of intramuscular (IM) injected DUR-928.
 The 24-subject study (16 healthy volunteers on the drug and 8 on placebo) of four escalating dose levels resulted in dose proportional systemic exposure of DUR-928 with peak plasma concentrations greater than 1000-fold higher than endogenous levels.
 DUR-928 was well-tolerated at all dose levels, with no serious treatment-related adverse events reported.
 We also conducted a multiple-dose study involving 10 healthy subjects, in which participants received IM-injected DUR-928 for 5 consecutive days (8 subjects on the drug, 2 on placebo) using the next to highest dose from the single dose study.
 No serious treatment related adverse events were reported, no subjects withdrew from the study, no accumulation in plasma concentrations were observed with repeat dosing, and the pain scores and injection site reactions were minimal.
-We also conducted a single-ascending dose intravenous infusion (IV) study with 16 healthy subjects and observed no treatment-related serious adverse events.
+We also conducted a single-ascending dose intravenous (IV) infusion study with 16 healthy subjects and observed no treatment-related serious adverse events.
 The systemic exposure following IV infusion was dose proportional.